Science, History, English.

-Kate Lagarde joined Cardinal Newman Academy in 2018 to teach Latin and our ninth grade study skills course, Invitation to the Pain of Learning.
+Kate Lagarde joined Cardinal Newman Academy in 2018 to teach Latin and our ninth grade study skills course.
 Kate graduated summa cum laude as salutatorian from Christendom College with a major in philosophy and a minor in liturgical music.
 Prior to joining Cardinal Newman Academy, Kate taught courses in Latin, Theology, Choir, and Math.
 In addition to her teaching responsibilities, Miss Lagarde also leads our Service Learning initiatives.